-The Reserving Committee consists of four members, who are the Chief Executive Officer; Chief Finance Officer and the Head of Underwriting.
-The Head of Risk and Compliance, Head of Claims and the Head of Actuarial Function are attendees.
+The Reserving Committee consists of four members, who are; the Chief Executive Officer, Chief Finance Officer, the Head of Underwriting and the Head of Claims.
+The Chief Risk Officer, Head of Compliance and the Head of Actuarial Function are invitees.